 One intriguing aspect of Pepys’ diary lies in his use of shorthand to ensure the confidentiality of his entries.
 Although his shorthand was deciphered in the 19th century, this breakthrough allowed future generations to access and appreciate his writings more fully.

-These diaries, particularly the Diary of Samuel Pepys, serve as invaluable resources for understanding history, shining a light on the past and enabling us to establish a connection with individuals who lived through significant historical moments.
-They offer a special and distinct perspective that serves as a reminder of the importance of preserving personal accounts for future generations.
+The Diary of Samuel Pepys serves as an invaluable resource for understanding history, shining a light on the past and enabling us to establish a connection with individuals who lived through significant historical moments.
+It offers a special and distinct perspective that serves as a reminder of the importance of preserving personal accounts for future generations.

 3. The Journals of Lewis and Clark